wp-plugins/updraftplus/readme.txt

 = I lost my encryption key - what can I do? =

 Nothing, probably.
 That's the point of an encryption key - people who don't have it can't get the data.
-Hire an encryption expert to build a super computer to try to break the encryption by brute force, at a tremendous price.
+Hire an encryption expert to build a super computer to try to break the encryption by brute force, at a price.

 = I found a bug.
 What do I do? =

 Contact me!
 This is a complex plugin and the only way I can ensure it's robust is to get bug reports and fix the problems that crop up.
 Please turn on debugging mode and send me the log if you can find it.
 Include as much information as you can when reporting (PHP version, your blog's site, the error you saw and how you got to the page that caused it, etcetera).
 If you can send a patch, that's even better.

-== Upgrade Notice ==
-Added a logging mechanism for easier development
+= My site was hacked, and I have no backups!
+I thought UpdraftPlus was working!
+Can I kill you? = No, there's no warranty or guarantee, etc. It's completely up to you to verify that UpdraftPlus is working correctly.
+If it doesn't then that's unfortunate, but this is a free plugin.

 == Changelog ==

+= 0.9.22 - 12/07/2012 =
+* Implemented resumption of uploading on Google Drive - much bigger sites can now be backed up
+* Fixed bug whereby setting for deleting local backups was lost

+= 0.9.20 - 12/06/2012 =
+* Updated to latest S3.php library with chunked uploading patch
+* Implemented chunked uploading on Amazon S3 - much bigger sites can now be backed up with S3

+= 0.9.10 - 11/22/2012 =
+* Completed basic Google Drive support (thanks to Sorin Iclanzan, code taken from "Backup" plugin under GPLv3+); now supporting uploading, purging and restoring - i.e. full UpdraftPlus functionality
+* Licence change to GPLv3+ (from GPLv2+) to allow incorporating Sorin's code
+* Tidied/organised the settings screen further

+= 0.9.2 - 11/21/2012 =
+* Failed uploads can now be re-tried, giving really big blogs a better opportunity to eventually succeed uploading

+= 0.8.51 - 11/19/2012 =
+* Moved screenshot into assets, reducing plugin download size

+= 0.8.50 - 10/13/2012 =
+* Important new feature: back up other directories found in the WP content (wp-content) directory (not just plugins/themes/uploads, as in original Updraft)

+= 0.8.37 - 10/12/2012 =
+* Don't whinge about Google Drive authentication if that method is not current

+= 0.8.36 - 10/03/2012 =
+* Support using sub-directories in Amazon S3
+* Some more debug logging for Amazon S3

+= 0.8.33 - 09/19/2012 =
+* Work around some web hosts with invalid safe_mode configurations

+= 0.8.32 - 09/17/2012 =
+* Fix a subtle bug that caused database tables from outside of this WordPress install to be backed up

+= 0.8.31 - 09/08/2012 =
+* Fixed error deleting old S3 backups.
+If your expired S3 backups were not deleted, they should be in future - but you will need to delete manually those that expired before you installed this update.
+* Fixed minor bug closing log file
+* Marked as working with WordPress 3.4.2

+= 0.8.29 - 06/29/2012 =
+* Marking as tested up to WordPress 3.4.1

-= 0.7.8 - 05/30/2012 =
+= 0.8.28 - 06/06/2012 =
+* Now experimentally supports Google Drive (thanks to Sorin Iclanzan, code re-used from his Google Drive-only 'backup' plugin)
+* New feature: backup files and database on separate schedules
 * Tidied and improved retain behaviour

 = 0.7.7 - 05/29/2012 =